 At all levels, the Group strives to attract and retain talented people, and is dedicated to adapting initiatives to the needs of the Group's business and employees.
-As such, the Group focused on fostering connections between colleagues and leaders in 2021, particularly while many employees continued to work from home.
+As such, the Group focused on fostering connections between colleagues and leaders in 2022, particularly while many employees continued to work from home.
 Providing comprehensive professional development opportunities, in the form of the Group's Leadership Development Program and other such initiatives has also remained important as we nurture our people to further innovation and productivity.
-In addition, protection of the people is a priority as the Group strive to maintain workplace conditions that are safe and healthy.
+In addition, protection of people is a priority as the Group strive to maintain workplace conditions that are safe and healthy.
 Safety is also a key consideration when it comes to the Group's products.

-The Group continue to enhance product safety, quality and reliability while focusing on reducing the inherent impact of outdated technologies such as noise and air pollution, to provide customers with the best and safest experience.
+The Group enhances product safety, quality and reliability while focusing on reducing the inherent impact of outdated technologies that contribute to noise and air pollution, providing customers with the best and safety experience.

 The Group continues to support programs that improve livelihoods within our communities.
-In 2021, the Group's focus was on activities that address good health and wellbeing, human rights and poverty alleviation, infrastructure development and the reduction of inequality.
+In 2022, the Group's focus was on activities that address developing people, developing communities, and preserving the environment.
 The Group's community initiatives involve collaboration with non-governmental organizations (NGOs), providing financial support and the donation of tools as well as employee volunteering.
-In 2021, the Group contributed US\$1.9 million of donations in cash and in kind to community projects.
+In 2022, the Group contributed US\$1.6 million of donations in cash and in kind to community projects.